 But an average person of modern times doesn’t know how much clothes is enough for oneself.
-The capitalism-driven world we live in enables us to buy, wear then discard as many clothes we can afford.
+The capitalism-driven world we live in enables us to buy, wear, and then discard as many clothes we can afford.

-Malls filled to the brim with always new items.
+Malls are filled to the brim with always new items.
 Add to the sheer convenience of online shopping, with Amazon taking the lead.
 Then what’s next for us?
 We now have the overabundance of textiles that will most likely end up in landfills.
 We abuse our need for clothing.

-- The average Westerner bins 70 to of clothing per year.
-Only 15% get recycled.
-The rest go to landfills or incinerators.
-Worse, it costs cities $45 per ton.
+- The average Westerner bins 70 tons of clothing per year.
+Of which, only 15% get recycled.
+The remaining 75% goes to landfills or incinerators.

 - On average, we buy three-fifths more clothes yearly but only keep them for half as long as we or our parents did decades ago.

 - On the flipside, the secondhand clothing industry is booming.
 Some sell or donate their clothes to shops or charities as they make room for new ones.
 In particular, more than 70 percent of the world’s population wear secondhand clothing.

 - For recycled textiles, 50 percent are secondhand shoes and clothing.
 Twenty percent goes to the production process of polishing and cleaning cloths for various industrial purposes.
 Then near thirty percent create fiber for insulation products, upholstery, fiberboard, and mattresses.